 If you meet the financial eligibility guidelines, a financial eligibility period is established.
-The period may be 1 or 2 years, depending on what documentation of income you provide.
+If you applied before Oct.
+1, 2018, the period may be one or two years, depending on what documentation of income you provide.
+If you applied Oct.
+1, 2018, or after, our financial eligibility period will be one year, regardless of documentation provided.
 Your financial period will be indicated on your eligibility letter.